HA Mend

 Free Clinics in Pitt County

-MEND helps coordinate the operation of three free clinics in Pitt County that together offer several weekly opportunities for uninsured patients from not only Pitt County, but also Greene and Beaufort counties as well.
+MEND helps coordinate the operation of two free clinics in Pitt County that together offer several weekly opportunities for uninsured patients from not only Pitt County, but from surrounding counties as well.
 To learn more about those clinics, go here.

 Referral Care